marcellino-ornelas/create-components-react/README.md

 > Note: create-compoents-react uses a templating engine to compile and render the files.
 More documentation on how to use the templating engine can be found [here](http://olado.github.io/doT/index.html)

+### Syntax

+`react-component template`

+### Parameters

+None

 ---

+### Flags

+No flags for Templating

-### Usage
+### Examples

 To initailize templating, you can use:

     react-component template

-This will only make templating folder to use. you can initialize this with the settings command when initializing local settings.
-Just include the `-t` flag.
+This will only make templating folder to use.
+You still would need set the `templates` property in your `.ccr/settings.json` to true.

+    {
+        ...
+        templates: true,
+        ...
+    }

+This feature still relays on your local settings to work.
+It is recommended to initalize templates usage when initailizing settings.
+This feature is mostly here for if you have a old repo with local settings already initailized and want to add templates.

+This is the recommended way to initailze templates if you dont have local settings initialized.

     react-component init -t